 Prior to having a hair transplant, there are several general precautions that most doctors will take.
 Further specifics are usually given prior to the transplant procedure.
 Typical preoperative instructions include the following.

-What should I do or not do right before my?
+What should I do or not do right before my hair transplant?

 - Do not get a haircut prior to a transplant because any trimming required will be done by the hair transplant technician.
 If the hair is cut too close, the doctor may not be able to determine where to put the transplants.
 Also, shampoo your hair well as close to the hair transplant time as possible.
 Even though we will place an antiseptic on the ear, it’s nicer to start with a clean scalp.

 - Eat a good meal during the day, but do not eat or drink anything within one hour prior to scheduled transplant.
 This is because hungry people are more nervous.
 The one-hour period not to eat is to prevent nausea during nitrous oxide anesthesia.